Utopia-Lab-Studio/Spectacles-NavigatAR/README.md

 6. Enable Experimental mode in Lens studio and in the Spectacles app on your mobile phone
 7. Start the app.

+## Disclaimer
+NavigatAR is a prototype designed for demonstration and educational purposes.
+Ensure you follow Snap’s API usage policies, data privacy guidelines, and local regulations before deploying publicly.

 ## Acknowledgment